scratchaddons-community/scradd/README.md

 | description | yes |
 | category | yes |

+A suggestion can be created in one of the following categories:

+- New Addon
+- New Feature (in existing addon)
+- Settings page addition
+- Other

 #### /suggestion edit

 Edits the title and/or the content of suggestions.
 Only the suggestion author can use it.
 Run it in the thread on the suggestion.